 The alliance aims to;

-- Establish permanent working relationships with government line institutions, civil society organizations and development partners as well as other sector holders in the energy sector.
+- Establish permanent working relationships with government line institutions, civil society organizations and development partners as well as other sector stake-holders in the energy sector.

 - Identify and disseminate best practices related to market development for renewable energy and energy efficient technologies through market awareness and capacity building initiatives for member companies, institutions, and individuals.